Joyboy-91/Single-Cell-RNA-Sequencing-Tutorial/README.md

 This pipeline is fully compatible with standard 10x Genomics output formats.
 To run the code successfully, your raw data folders must be placed inside the `datas/` directory.

+### Data Source
+The scRNA-Seq datasets used in this tutorial were obtained from the National Center for Biotechnology Information (NCBI) Gene Expression Omnibus (GEO).
+These data originate from the study “Single-cell RNA-Seq analysis of molecular changes during radiation-induced skin injury: the involvement of Nur77.”
+The datasets are publicly available under GEO Series accession numbers GSE193564 and GSE193807, and capture molecular and cellular dynamics in skin tissue across multiple radiation-induced injury time points.

 ###  Download the Dataset
 The raw dataset used in this tutorial (515 MB uncompressed) is hosted in the GitHub Releases section to keep the repository lightweight.